John Milton: Early life and education

 Milton may have been rusticated (suspended) in his first year at Cambridge for quarrelling with his tutor, Bishop William Chappell.
 He was certainly at home in London in the Lent Term 1626; there he wrote Elegia Prima, his first Latin elegy, to Charles Diodati, a friend from St Paul's.
 Based on remarks of John Aubrey, Chappell "whipt" Milton.
 This story is now disputed, though certainly Milton disliked Chappell.
-Historian Christopher Hill notes that Milton was apparently rusticated, and that the differences between Chappell and Milton may have been either religious or personal.
-It is also possible that, like Isaac Newton four decades later, Milton was sent home from Cambridge because of the plague, which impacted Cambridge significantly in 1625.
+Historian Christopher Hill notes that Milton was apparently rusticated and that the differences between Chappell and Milton may have been either religious or personal.
+It is also possible that, like Isaac Newton four decades later, Milton was sent home from Cambridge because of the plague, which afflicted Cambridge in 1625.

 At Cambridge, Milton was on good terms with Edward King; he later dedicated "Lycidas" to him.
-Milton also befriended Anglo-American dissident and theologian Roger Williams.
-Milton tutored Williams in Hebrew in exchange for lessons in Dutch.
+Milton also befriended theologian Roger Williams, tutoring Williams in Hebrew in exchange for lessons in Dutch.
 Despite developing a reputation for poetic skill and general erudition, Milton suffered from alienation among his peers during his time at Cambridge.
-Having once watched his fellow students attempting comedy upon the college stage, he later observed, "they thought themselves gallant men, and I thought them fools".
+Having once watched his fellow students attempting comedy on the college stage, he later observed, "they thought themselves gallant men, and I thought them fools".

 Milton also was disdainful of the university curriculum, which consisted of stilted formal debates conducted in Latin on abstruse topics.
 His own corpus is not devoid of humour, notably his sixth prolusion and his epitaphs on the death of Thomas Hobson.
-While at Cambridge, he wrote a number of his well-known shorter English poems, including "On the Morning of Christ's Nativity", "Epitaph on the admirable Dramaticke Poet, W. Shakespeare" (his first poem to appear in print), L'Allegro, and Il Penseroso.
+While at Cambridge, he wrote some of his well-known shorter English poems, including "On the Morning of Christ's Nativity", "Epitaph on the admirable Dramaticke Poet, W. Shakespeare" (his first poem to appear in print), L'Allegro, and Il Penseroso.